 The onslaught of charged particles and the temporary restructuring of the Earth’s magnetic field has observable effects.
-Auroral lights, usually only seen near the poles, can drift to lower latitudes and become more brilliant.
+Auroral displays, usually only seen near the poles, can drift to lower latitudes and become more brilliant.
 The disturbance of the magnetic field can also expose Earth to deadly cosmic rays.
 The atmosphere still provides enough protection for everyone on the ground.
 But astronauts in space may receive lethal doses of radiation.
 During a solar storm in 1989, cosmonauts aboard the Mir space station received their maximum yearly radiation dose in just a few hours!

 A repeat of the Carrington Event in today’s far more interconnected world would be devastating.
 Cascading failures could quickly shut power down to millions of people in a matter of minutes.
 Communication networks would fail and GPS satellites, upon which the entire air traffic system relies, would shut down.
-A repeat of 1859 could be truly catastrophic!

 But, obviously, we don’t want to be surprised by a powerful Earth-directed CME.
 That’s why astronomers study the sun.
 Besides the joy of discovering how stars work, a better understanding of solar activity can help us be better prepared.
 With even just a few hours warning before an impending CME strike, we could safely shut down and protect essential services.
 Disruptions may then only last a few hours, rather than the days, weeks and months that might otherwise occur.